Hunxho: 2023–present: For Her, 4 Days in LA and "IOU Tour"

 Hunxho released the eight-song EP 4 Days in LA in May 2023, featuring Lil Dallas and production from longtime trap producer Murda Beatz.
 Shortly after, he joined the "It's Only Us Tour" as a supporting act, headlined by Lil Baby, in promotion of his third studio album It's Only Me.
 Hunxho was accompanied by fellow southern artists Rylo Rodriguez and GloRilla on the nationwide tour.

 In June 2024, Hunxho was selected as a member of the 2024 XXL Freshman List.

 Hunxho would release his gold-certified single Your Friends on August 23, 2024, as the lead single to his next project, titled For Her which would divert from his traditional sound into music more comparable and oriented towards R&B. Your Friends would be remixed by Summer Walker in 2024.

 Personal life

-Dodo has two children, Xoe, born in 2023 and Xhosen, born in 2022.
+Dodo has three children Zahra, born on New Years 2025, Xoe, born in 2023 and Xhosen, born in 2022.
 Dodo is a practicing Muslim.

-In June 2023, Hunxho was arrested at the LYFE ATL Nightclub in Atlanta for gun possession, following a shooting incident at a birthday party he hosted.

 Dodo was previously involved in a relationship with singer, Keyshia Cole.